ikmb-denbi/genome-annotation/docs/installation.md

   enabled = true
 }
 process {
-  container = "docker://$wf_container"
+  container = “docker://$wf_container”
 }
 ```

 The variable `wf_container` is defined dynamically and automatically specifies the image tag if Nextflow is running with `-r`.

 If you intend to run the pipeline offline, nextflow will not be able to automatically download the singularity image for you.
-Instead, you'll have to do this yourself manually first, transfer the image file and then point to that.
+Instead, you’ll have to do this yourself manually first, transfer the image file and then point to that.

 First, pull the image file where you have an internet connection: